-As there are more possible solutions, the manual planner will experience more difficulties in constructing the best possible solution in a limited time.
-Moreover, it is a difficult task to easily determine the costs and benefits of the possible solution.
-This increases the chance that the planner needs a longer time to prepare a single solution and it is likely that the solution found is suboptimal for the profitability of the company.
+Because there are more possible solutions, the manual planner will experience more difficulty in constructing the best possible solution in a limited time.
+Moreover, it is a difficult task to determine the costs and benefits of the possible solution.
+This increases the chance that the planner needs a longer time to prepare a single solution, and it is likely that the solution found is suboptimal for the profitability of the company.

 Curious about the Movetex planning tools?
 Discover our products here.